 Interest Rates and Fees

-Rates at SoFi currently range from 2.47% up to 7.98%, assuming the applicant takes advantage of the 0.25 percent rate discount when using autopay to make their payments.
+Rates at SoFi currently range from 2.47% up to 7.98%, assuming the applicant takes advantage of the 0.25% rate discount when using autopay to make their payments.

 Earnest also offers an autopay discount, and their rates currently run from 2.57% up to 7.89% with that option.

-As you can see, SoFi has Earnest slightly beat in the competition for lowest advertised rates.
-However, since both companies use a pretty mysterious set of rules to determine what rate they will offer an applicant, it’s impossible to say that SoFi will necessarily beat Earnest every time for every borrower.
+As you can see, Earnest has SoFi ever-so-slightly beat in the competition for lowest advertised rates.
+However, since both companies have their own criteria to determine what rate they will offer an applicant, it’s likely that Earnest won’t beat SoFi every time for every borrower.

 Also, we should note that these rates include the range for both variable and fixed rates.
 Neither company charges any origination or prepayment fees, which is good news for borrowers.